-Dress for Success: A Guide on What Not to Wear to an Interview
+What NOT to Wear to an Interview (+ what you SHOULD)

-So, you have been invited to a job interview.
+So, you were invited to a job interview.
 That’s great news!
-Your potential employer has obviously seen something in your resume or application form that gives them cause to consider you for a job.
+Your potential employer has obviously seen something in your resume or application that gives them cause to consider you for a job.

 Of course, that job you have applied for isn’t yours for the taking just yet.
 You still have to prepare for the interview and as part of that preparation, you have to get your interview clothes ready.

 You will make a good impression if you wear the right outfit but the opposite might apply if you dress in clothes that aren’t suitable for a job interview.

 With this in mind, here are our tips on what not to wear to a job interview- and what to wear so you can make a good impression!

 Why Is It So Important To Dress Appropriately For An Interview?

 You don’t need to worry too much about your wardrobe if you’re looking to nail a phone interview, as your potential employer won’t be able to see you.

 But if you’re having a face-to-face interview, be that in person or via a Zoom call, the clothes you wear matter.
 Why?
 Well, there are two very good reasons why you should take care choosing your outfit.